AlanRockefeller/inat.label.py/README.md

 # inat.label.py

-# iNaturalist Herbarium Label Generator version 1.5
+# iNaturalist Herbarium Label Generator version 1.6
 # By Alan Rockefeller

-# July 10, 2024
+# July 11, 2024

 ## Description

-The iNaturalist Herbarium Label Generator is a powerful Python tool designed to create formatted herbarium labels from iNaturalist observation data.
-This project streamlines the process of generating professional quality labels for herbarium specimens.
-It is designed to be robust and work on many different platforms.
+The iNaturalist Herbarium Label Generator is a Python tool designed to create formatted herbarium labels from an iNaturalist observation.
+This project rapidly creates professional quality labels for herbarium specimens.
+It is designed to be robust, work on many different platforms and handle errors or unexpected input gracefully.

 ## Table of Contents